dnvriend/reactive-activemq/README.md

 - [fmapAck][fmapack]: the map operation, but exposes only the payload, it acks or fails the message depending on the result of the `A => B` function,
 - [fmapAsync][fmapasync]: the async map operation, but exposes only the payload, it acks or fails the message depending on the result of the `A => B` function,
 - [runForeachAck][runforeach]: the runForeach operation, it acks or fails the message depending on the result of the `A => Unit` function, [materializes][mat] the stream to a `Future[Done]`.

-## ActiveMqSink
-[ActiveMqSink] should be able to be used on any graph

 ## Consuming from a queue
 To consume from a queue: